redis/redis-doc/commands/client-kill.md

-This command supports two formats, the old format:
+This command supports two formats: old and new.

+The old format is as follows:

     CLIENT KILL addr:port

 The `addr:port` should match a line returned by the `CLIENT LIST` command (`addr` field).

-The new format:
+The new format is as follows:

     CLIENT KILL <filter> <value> ... ... <filter> <value>